Spiller Law’s Guide to Estate Planning during the Coronavirus Pandemic

-Call or email Spiller Law and request an Estate Plan Questionnaire.
+Call or email Spiller Law and request an Edstate Plan Questionnaire.
 The questionnaire includes questions about the nature and scope of your estate, your intended beneficiaries, your choice of a trustee for your trust and executor for your will, and your selection of agents to act under your powers of attorney.

 Complete the questionnaire and return it to Spiller Law via email or first-class mail.
 Once we receive the questionnaire, we will prepare drafts of your estate plan documents based on your answers and send the finished drafts to you for your review.